dawallin/dawallin.github.io/_posts/2015-05-12-CreatingADeveloperBlogWithJekyll.md

 ---
 Jekyll is an open-source project used to build static web sites.
 It has a build in support and convention for blog post but can support any custom site.

 The Jekyll engine is written in Ruby but don't worry, you need no Ruby skills, or even set-up.
 In this blog post we will use GitHub as our host/engine.
-If your interested in running Jekyll locally take a look at my blog post on Docker where I set up a ruby environment on a Windows machine to compile and run Jekyll in (*Upcomming*...).
+If your interested in running Jekyll locally take a look at my blog post on Docker where I set up a ruby environment on a Windows machine to compile and run Jekyll in (*Upcoming*...).

 #### Content files
 The main object in Jekyll is the content files.
 This is where your text will be.
 Several formats are supported but I will use markdown.
 In markdown you us plain text with small markers to describe text formatting.
 Markdown makes it simple and fast to write rich text documents.
 The content files can be stored anywhere under the Jekyll folder but convention for blog posts is under the _post folder.